OfficeDev/Copilot-for-M365-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 02 - Run sample app.md

 ![Run application locally](./images/02-02-Run-Project-03.png)

 Once you're in, Microsoft Teams should open up and display a dialog offering to install your application.
 Take note of the information displayed; which is from the [app manifest](../appPackage/manifest.json).

 Click "Add" to add Northwind Inventory as a personal application.

 ![Run application locally](./images/02-02-Run-Project-04.png)

 You should be directed to a chat within the application, however you could use the app in any chat.

 ## Step 3 - Test in Microsoft Teams

 In any Teams chat - including the Northwind Inventory chat - begin typing a message 1️⃣ that refers to a product.
 Then, to insert an adaptive card for the product, click the + 2️⃣ .
-In the flyup panel, select the Northwind Inventory application you just installed 3️⃣ .
+In the fly-up panel, select the Northwind Inventory application you just installed 3️⃣ .

 ![Test in Teams](./images/02-03-TestME-Teams-take2-01.png)